-At AgroCares, we develop innovative soil testing solutions and we see rising interest in Carbon monitoring in soils.
+At AgroCares, we develop innovative soil testing solutions and we see rising interest in Carbon monitoring in soils for carbon projects.
 Why is it important to measure Soil Organic Carbon?
 Below are four reasons to explain this trend.

 Carbon gives structure and life to the soil and is essential for nutrient retention

 Soil Organic Carbon (SOC) is considered the most essential parameter for healthy soil.
-It is the “glue and sponge” of the soil as it sticks together soil aggregates, adsorbs and desorbs nutrients, and gives habitat and energy to soil micro-organisms.
+It is the “glue and sponge” of the soil as it sticks together soil aggregates, adsorbs and desorbs nutrients, retains water, and gives habitat and energy to soil micro-organisms.
 Crops do not take up carbon from the soil (they absorb carbon from the atmosphere) and as such carbon (C) is not an essential nutrient.
-Still, it is essential and without SOC crops do not grow.
+Still, it is essential and without SOC crops are vulnerable to diseases and stresses.

 Carbon is a key indicator for soil water holding capacity

 The capacity of soils to hold water is crucial for plant growth at the field level and can be decisive for flood control at the landscape level.
 Moreover, an increase in SOC content in soils most often results in an increase in soil water holding capacity.
-Of course, the relationship between soil water holding capacity and SOC content is strongly affected by the soil texture and there are specific cases where this trend is not reproducible.
-In general, measuring your SOC content will give you a better idea of where your soil stands, and correcting a low SOC content will improve the capacity of your soil to retain water for your crops.
+Of course, the relationship between soil water holding capacity and SOC content is strongly affected by the soil texture.
+Plant available water is already increased even at just 2% of SOC.
+In general, measuring your SOC content will give you a better idea of your soil status and facilitate correct water management.
+Correcting a low SOC content will improve the capacity of your soil to retain water for your crops.

 Soil Organic Carbon plays a crucial role in the fight against climate change.